-- A certain species has three pairs of chromosomes: one acrocentric pair and two metacentric pairs.
-Draw a cell of this species as it would appear in the following stages of meiosis. - a.
+- 26. A certain species has three pairs of chromosomes: one acrocentric pair and two metacentric pairs.
+Draw a cell of this species as it would appear in the following stages of meiosis: - a.
 Metaphase I b.
 Anaphase I c.
 Metaphase II d.
+Anaphase II a.Metaphase I b.
+Anaphase I c.
+Anaphase d.
 Anaphase II

-25. Construct a table similar to that in Figure 2.12 for the different stages of meiosis, giving the number of chromosomes per cell and the number of DNA molecules per cell for a cell that begins with four chromosomes (two homologous pairs) in G1.
+27. Construct a table similar to that in Figure 2.12 for the different stages of meiosis, giving the number of chromosomes per cell and the number of DNA molecules per cell for a cell that begins with four chromosomes (two homologous pairs) in G1.
 Include the following stages in your table: G1, S, G2, prophase I, metaphase I, anaphase I, telophase I (after cytokinesis), prophase II, metaphase II, anaphase II, and telophase II (after cytokinesis).

-G1 S G2 MI A1 T1 PII MII AII TII Number of Chromosomes per cell 4 4 4 4 4 2 2 2 4 2 Number of DNA Molecules per cell 4 4 to 8 8 8 8 4 4 4 4 2 a.
+$G_1$ S $G_2$ MI A1 T1 PII MII AII TII Number of Chromosomes per cell 4 4 4 4 4 2 2 2 4 2 Number of DNA Molecules per cell 4 4 to 8 8 8 8 4 4 4 4 2 a.
 G2 of interphase

-26. A cell in G1 of interphase has 12 chromosomes.
+\28.
+A cell in G1 of interphase has 12 chromosomes.
 How many chromosomes and DNA molecules will be found per cell when this original cell progresses to the following stages?